phpdev-uk/configuration-management-ansible/workshop/notes.md

  1. Deny and log all incoming traffic (default policy).
  1. Reload UFW so that the rules take effect.

 We add the permissive rules first, followed by the defaults.
-The order is important, because the first rule matched is used.
-If we placed the default 'deny all incoming traffic' rule before the 'enable incoming ssh' rule, incoming SSH connections would be blocked.
+In firewalls the order is usually important, because the first rule matched is used.
+However, UFW permits incoming traffic if it matches an allow rule, regardless of where it is specified.
+This will be useful in the next exercise when we come to add a web server to our setup.

 Note that the UFW service will be reloaded even if Ansible has not made any changes to the rules.
 It is possible to reload services only if something has